-This application was made with government support under grant #DE-SC0001531 awarded by the Department of ${20}$ Energy (DOE).
-The government has certain rights in the invention.
+This application was made with government support under grant #DE-SC0001531 awarded by the Department of Energy (DOE).
+The government has certain rights in the 25 invention.

-1. FIELD OF THE INVENTION
+FIELD OF THE INVENTION

-This invention relates to electro-catalyst compositions including a combination of noble metal and non-noble metal oxides for proton exchange membrane-based water electrolysis, and methods of preparing the electro-catalyst compositions and forming electrodes therefrom.
+This invention relates to electro-catalyst compositions 30 including a combination of noble metal and non-noble metal oxides for proton exchange membrane-based water electrolysis, and methods of preparing the electro-catalyst compositions and forming electrodes therefrom.

-2. BACKGROUND
+BACKGROUND

-Hydrogen is considered an attractive alternative to fossil fuels, particularly, over the past decade and as the most 35 lightweight fuel, it has the potential to provide a supply of clean, reliable and affordable energy to meet growing demands.
-However, there have been problems associated with the commercialization of hydrogen fuel, such as, the inability to economically generate clean and pure hydrogen 40 combined with cost-effective storage and distribution.
+Hydrogen is considered an attractive alternative to fossil fuels, particularly, over the past decade and as the most lightweight fuel, it has the potential to provide a supply of 40 clean, reliable and affordable energy to meet growing demands.
+However, there have been problems associated with the commercialization of hydrogen fuel, such as, the inability to economically generate clean and pure hydrogen combined with cost-effective storage and distribution.
+45

 One approach to hydrogen production involves splitting water using electricity, i.e., water electrolysis.
-In this approach, electric current is passed through water and splits the water into hydrogen and oxygen.
-In certain embodi-45 ments, electricity-induced splitting of water is conducted using alkaline, neutral or proton exchange membrane (PEM)-based water electrolysis.
+In this approach, electric current is passed through water which splits the water into hydrogen and oxygen.
+In certain embodiments, electricity-induced splitting of water is con- 50 ducted using alkaline, neutral or acidic pH mediated proton exchange membrane (PEM)-based water electrolysis.

-Electricity-induced splitting of water using alkaline, neutral or proton exchange membrane (PEM)-based water electrolysis is potentially an advantageous approach for hydrogen production because it offers essentially no green house gas emission or toxic byproducts, particularly if the electric current is generated using renewable energy such as wind, solar, geothermal or hydropower, or nuclear energy sources.
-55
+Electricity-induced splitting of water using alkaline, neutral or acidic pH mediated proton exchange membrane (PEM)-based water electrolysis is potentially an advanta-55 geous approach for hydrogen production because it offers essentially no greenhouse gas emission or toxic byproducts, particularly if the electric current is generated using renewable energy sources such as wind, solar, geothermal,hydropower, or nuclear energy sources.
+60

 In principle, PEM-based water electrolyzers are built-up similar to PEM fuel cells, however, they work in a different manner.
 During PEM fuel cell operation, oxygen reduction takes place at the cathode and hydrogen oxidation occurs at the anode of the fuel cell.
-In summary, water and electrical 60 current is produced.
+In summary, water and electrical 65 current is produced.
 In a PEM-based water electrolyzer, the current flow and the electrodes are reversed and water decomposition takes place.
-Oxygen evolution occurs at the anode (abbreviated "OER", i.e., oxygen evolution reaction) and reduction of protons (H+) which travel through the 65 membrane takes place at the cathode.
-As a result, water is decomposed into hydrogen and oxygen by means of current.
+Oxygen evolution occurs at the anode (abbreviated "OER", i.e., oxygen evolution reaction) and reduction of protons (H^+) which travel through the membrane occurs at the cathode.
+As a result, water is decomposed into hydrogen and oxygen by means of the electric current.